rahat664/Rahat664/README.md

   - R&D on AITS Idea Ltd. products, redesign the UI of the official website of AITS Idea Ltd, and developed it with Angular, SCSS, & Tailwind CSS.
   - Design a public website for Islam Metal Ltd (A sanitary products manufacturer company) and developed it with angular, SCSS, Tailwind CSS, and Angular Material.
-  - DDeveloped a Point of Sale application with Angular, SCSS, & Tailwind CSS which led to R&D on purchase, inventory, sales, and accounting modules with the team.
+  - developed a Point of Sale application with Angular, SCSS, & Tailwind CSS which led to R&D on purchase, inventory, sales, and accounting modules with the team.
   - Implemented a new feature (Receipt of Sale list) in SILENCE (An enterprise resource planning solution - ERP) with Angular and SCSS.
   - Wrote technical specifications about the products of Aits Idea Ltd. for brochure and product branding.
   - Designed the UI of the ELMA (Education Management System) public site and developed it with Angular, SCSS, Angular Material, and Tailwind CSS.